flutter-preview/IgnaceHakizimana-flutter_input_validation_demo/README.md

-# demo_app5
+# Demo Project for Inputs Validation in Flutter

-A new Flutter project.
+A Flutter project for demonstrating how to apply input validations in Flutter.